asvid/asvid.github.io/_posts/2018-03-04-nyan-your-terminal.markdown

 * TOC
 {:toc}

-*Disclamer #1: I'm an Android developer, not sysadmin.
+*Disclaimer #1: I'm an Android developer, not sysadmin.
 I use terminal to help me with my workflow, not as my main tool, so please keep this in mind :)*

-*Disclamer #2: This is based on Linux (Ubuntu), but most stuff should work on OSX also.*
+*Disclaimer #2: This is based on Linux (Ubuntu), but most stuff should work on OSX also.*

 # Terminal?
 If you are a developer (and not a Windows peasant), you might had to use terminal for day to day stuff like installing node.js or python packages, or running scripts.
 But there is a lot more in this simple text user interface.
 Imagine you could do anything, and I mean **ANYTHING** you can do with GUI software or even more, in single window, just by typing orders.
 Unlimited power (and responsibility also...) available for those who are not afraid.